Top Gun: Maverick: Plot

-Iceman soon dies from terminal cancer, and Cyclone removes Maverick as instructor.
+Iceman soon dies from terminal cancer and Maverick attends his funeral watching the missing man formation flown in Iceman's honor.
+In the absence of Iceman, Cyclone then removes Maverick as instructor.
 Believing Maverick's plan is impossible to execute, Cyclone relaxes the mission parameters, allowing for theoretically easier execution but predictably resulting in the pilots' deaths.
 During Cyclone's announcement, Maverick makes an unauthorized flight through the course, completing it in less time than stated in his original mission parameters, proving it can be done.
 Cyclone reluctantly appoints him as team leader.

 Maverick flies the lead F/A-18E, accompanied by a buddy-lasing F/A-18F (Note: A two-seat F/A-18 points a laser at the target to assist other strike aircraft in dropping their laser-guided bombs, a tactic known as buddy lazing.) flown by Lieutenant Natasha "Phoenix" Trace and weapon systems officer Lieutenant Robert "Bob" Floyd.
 Rooster leads the second strike pair, which includes Lieutenant Reuben "Payback" Fitch and WSO Lieutenant Mickey "Fanboy" Garcia.
 The four jets launch from an aircraft carrier, and Tomahawk cruise missiles destroy the enemy air base.
 The teams destroy the plant, but the SAMs open fire during their escape.
 Rooster runs out of countermeasures, and Maverick sacrifices his plane to protect him.
-Believing Maverick dead, all jets are ordered back to the carrier, but Rooster disobeys and returns to find Maverick on the ground being pursued by an Mi-24 attack helicopter.
+With Maverick believed dead, all jets are ordered back to the carrier, but Rooster disobeys and returns to find Maverick on the ground being pursued by an Mi-24 attack helicopter.
 After destroying the gunship, Rooster is shot down by a SAM and ejects.
-The two rendezvous and steal an F-14 from the damaged air base.
+The two rendezvous and commandeer an F-14 from the damaged air base, destroying the landing gear during their takeoff.
 Maverick and Rooster destroy two intercepting Su-57s, but a third attacks as they run out of ammunition and countermeasures.
-Hangman, who was the mission's emergency action pilot, unexpectedly arrives in time to shoot it down, and the planes return safely to a jubilant flight deck.
+Hangman, who was the mission's emergency action pilot, unexpectedly arrives in his F/A-18E Super Hornet in time to shoot it down, and the planes return safely to a jubilant flight deck.

 Later, Rooster helps Maverick work on his P-51 Mustang.
 Afterward, Rooster looks at a photo of their mission's success, pinned alongside a photo of his late father and a young Maverick, as Penny and Maverick fly off in the P-51.